holy-unblocker/website2/README.md

 Astro utilizes `.astro` or `.md` documents located in the `src/pages/` division.
 Each file is propagated as a route subject to its filenomenclature.

-The `src/components/` section holds no particular status, yet we find it a conducive locus for any Astro/React/Vue/Svelte/Preact constituents.
+The `src/components/` section holds no particular status, yet we find it a conducive locus for any Astro constituents.

 All static facets, such as metamorphic representations, can be allocated in the `public/` regiment.